Need to talk? Call 1800 882 436.

 The uterus

-Each labour contraction may start like a wave and build in intensity, moving from the top of your uterus right down to your cervix.
-Your uterus will feel tight during the contraction.
-But between contractions, the pain intensity may ease off and allow you to rest before the next one builds.
+Each contraction may start like a wave and build in intensity.
+You may feel your contraction moving from the top of your uterus right down to your cervix.
+During a contraction, your uterus will feel tight.
+Between contractions, the pain intensity may ease off and allow you to rest before the next one builds.

 Read more about what happens to your body in childbirth.